Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 9. Inclement weather or darkness

 1. Either the general or field manager of the home team may be designated by the team’s league member as the responsible party for determining the start of a game due to inclement weather or darkness.
 Until the game is started, the umpire shall have no authority in this matter.
 Only the home team can call a game due to weather prior to the first pitch.
-Umpires fees may be due according to the host team’s umpire agreement (such as a show-up fee) and may be fully or in part payable by the host team only, if the game is cancelled prior to its start.
+Umpires fees may be due according to the host team’s umpire agreement (such as a show-up fee) may be fully or in part payable by the host team only, if the game is cancelled prior to its start.

 2. No game shall be started or commenced where lightning is present or there is a tornado warning (As distinguished from a watch).
 Once the game is started, the umpire in chief alone shall be responsible for such determinations.

-10. Rescheduling / Forfeits, etc.
+10. Rescheduling/Forfeits, etc.

 1. Coaches can jointly agree on a date within 48 hours of cancellation or…

-2. If coaches cannot agree on a date within 48 hours of the cancellation, the opposing coach shall, within 72 hours of cancellation, provide the cancelling coach with three (3) optional dates to reschedule.
+2. If coaches cannot agree on a date within 48 hours of the cancellation, the opposing coach shall, within 72 hours of cancellation, provide the canceling coach with three (3) optional dates to reschedule.

 1. These dates must be shown as available to the opponent’s schedule.
 Therefore, it is important to make sure you include all tournaments and non-league games on your website schedule.
-Also, update any changes to your schedule to avoid issues.
+Also, update any changes

 2. No Mondays are allowed following tournament play.